International Mediation Institute

 IMI Certified Mediators

-Certified Mediators are highly-experienced mediators who meet international standards and have been independently vetted.
+IMI Certified Mediators are highly-experienced mediators who meet international standards and have been independently vetted.

 IMI is funded by donations, including listing contributions from our mediators.
 Learn more about our funding here, and see below some of IMI’s patrons.
 As of June 2021, AAA, CEDR, the ICC, JAMS, and Shell were represented on IMI’s Board of Directors.